 3. Art Nouveau

-I recently bought this ceramic trivet from The Art Nouveau Shop:
+I have this ceramic trivet from The Art Nouveau Shop:

-Created from a photograph of an original Victorian Art Nouveau ceramic tile
+It was created from a photograph of an original Victorian Art Nouveau ceramic tile.

-Looking at my trivet, and using it with my various gluten-free hot meals and drinks, makes me feel a little better.
-Having things that I find beautiful in my home definitely helps with my mood.
+Looking at my trivet, and using it with my various gluten-free hot meals and drinks, makes me smile.

 How about you?
 What makes you happy?